Recovery of Sturm-Liouville operators from partial boundary spectral data and applications: Introduction and main results

 Returning to the nondegeneracy condition above in the one dimensional setup, we remark that such hypotheses, while mathematically generic, are generally unverifiable and physically opaque.
 In contrast, our result on the above one dimensional inverse problem only relies on concrete verifiable physical conditions on the initial data, avoiding reliance on inaccessible spectral information.
 Our approach again solely relies on methods in complex analysis which signals that such results may not be possible to obtain in multidimensional setups.

 The work closest in spirit to ours is the recent contribution of the first author~\cite{Feiz25}, which studies an analogous passive inverse problem in the context of 1-D parabolic equations but with measurement of the normal derivative of the solution at only one end point.
 The author shows that under an additional assumption on the size of the support of the unknown initial data, the problem may be reduced to the question of reconstructing a potential from a fraction of the Dirichlet spectrum.
 That reduction relies on a Paley--Wiener correspondence between the spatial support of initial data and vanishing conditions on spectral components.
-However, uniqueness in~\cite{Feiz25} hinges on knowing the potential on more than half the domain—a limitation arising from the exclusive use of eigenvalue data.
+However, uniqueness in~\cite{Feiz25} hinges on knowing the potential on more than half the domain, a limitation arising from the exclusive use of eigenvalue data.
 The seminal result of Gesztesy and Simon~\cite{Gesztesy1999InverseSA} illustrates the necessity of this constraint in the absence of eigenfunction information.

 A key difference between the present work and \cite{Feiz25} is the incorporation of boundary data at both endpoints, which effectively encodes partial information on the eigenfunctions.
 This enables us to apply our refined inverse spectral result (Theorem~\ref{thm_spectral}) to achieve uniqueness without prior knowledge of $V$ on a large portion of the domain.
-Another novel aspect of our result lies in the optimal time measurement intervals appearing in our theorems.
+Another novel aspect of our result lies in the finite time measurement intervals appearing in our theorems.
 This improvement is made possible by introducing a new technique for analyzing the solution at the endpoints in the form of a time series.
-Our approach leverages a Paley–Wiener interpolation theorem due to Kahane~\cite{Kahane1957SurLF, Kahane1962}, which enables us to bypass the need for infinite-time data or analyticity assumptions previously required in~\cite{Feiz25}.
+Our approach leverages a Paley--Wiener interpolation theorem due to Kahane~\cite{Kahane1957SurLF, Kahane1962}, which enables us to bypass the need for infinite-time data or analyticity assumptions previously required in~\cite{Feiz25}.
+Let us also point out that the condition $T>2=2\,\textrm{Diam}((0,1))$ is a classical assumption for inverse coefficient determination problems for the wave equation and it is connected with the finite speed of propagation, see e.g. \cite{KMO}.